TheFauxDreamer/TheFauxDreamer/README.md

-- 👋 Hi, I’m @TheFauxDreamer
+- 👋 Hi, I’m TheFauxDreamer
 - 👀 I’m interested in Gaming, Creating, & Designing.
 - 🌱 I’m currently learning HTML, CSS, JS, and other stuff like Swift